 This is the first exercise where we’ll be writing a more or less complete song.
 All you need is a verse and a chorus, and that’s exactly what we’ll be creating.

 First choose whether your verse or chorus will be the light section.
-Often the feel of the chorus is going to determine the theme of the song, so one method is to choose a light chorus for an optimistic song and a shadow chorus for a darker one.
-I recommend trying this exercise both ways.
+Often the feel of the chorus is going to determine the theme of the song, so one method is to choose a light chorus for an optimistic song and a shadow chorus for a darker one (though there’s nothing stopping you from doing the reverse!).
+I recommend trying this exercise different ways.

 Ok, now write your verse.
 If it’s going to be your light, only use the I, IV, and V. If it’s going to be your shadow, stick to ii, iii, and vi.
 For the purposes of this exercise, lyrics aren’t important.
 Those can come later.

-Once you’ve got something you like, write your chorus using only the three remaining chords.
+Once you’ve got something you like for the verse, write your chorus using only the three remaining chords.
 Choruses are often more exciting than verses, so you can aim to raise the energy.
 But this is not universally true.
 What matters most is that there is contrast of some kind.